sevasguerrero/Top-250-Movies-Analysis-/README.md

 &emsp;This question helps understand which genre or mix of genres receives the highest average vote in the dataset.
 This visual aid can help producers or writers plan out the overall theme of the movie by first deciding on a genre(s) that will probably lead to higher popularity.
 This graph will save producers/writers resources and will enhance their decision to create a more successful movie overall.

 Manipulations: \
 &emsp;The data included in this graph are the name of the genres and the average ratings for each genre within the top 250 movies data set.
 The reason the rating is being measured as an average instead of as a median is due to these very specific genres only having a small count of movies.
 This smaller count is better represented as an average.
-The graph shown is  filtered to only show genres in which there are at least five movies voted on.
+The graph shown is  filtered to only show genres in which there are more than five movies voted on.

 Analysis & Conclusion:\
 &emsp;Overall, the box and whisker plot helped demonstrate how the “Action, Adventure, Fantasy” genre has the least spread and highest average in votes resulting in it being the most popular genre.
 This indicates that if producers want to make a successful movie they would increase their chances by filming an “Action, Adventure, Fantasy” movie.